6lihai/Lake-Remember-Moon/README.md

  <img alt="YOUR-ALT-TEXT" src="https://github.com/6lihai/SUCCESS-LAKE/blob/main/picture/IMG_7992%202.PNG">
 </picture>

-要利用手势识别，请添加“HandGestureRecognitionManager”到场景中。项目中主要使用食指点击确认和双指捏合确认的方式交互。
-在我们的项目中分别运用在“点燃火苗”和“收集线索”当中。
-Tips：手势识别功能仅在 iOS 14.0 或更高版本的设备上可用。您可以同时使用手部跟踪和手势识别，只需将两者“Hand Tracking Manager”和“HandGestureRecognitionManager”组件添加到场景中即可。

 To take advantage of gesture recognition, add a HandGestureRecognitionManager to your scene.
 In the project, the index finger click confirmation and two-finger pinch confirmation are mainly used to interact.
 In our projects, we use them in "Lighting the Flames" and "Collecting Clues".
 Tip: The gesture recognition feature is only available on devices with iOS 14.0 or later.
 You can use both hand tracking and gesture recognition by adding both the Hand Tracking Manager and "HandGestureRecognitionManager" components to your scene.

-## 交互技术Interactive technology
+## Interactive technology
-### 传送门Portals
+### Portals
-主要和老师沟通并和GitHub Copilot进行合作。Mainly communicate with teachers and cooperate with GitHub Copilot.
+Mainly communicate with teachers and cooperate with GitHub Copilot.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/6lihai/SUCCESS-LAKE/blob/main/picture/%E6%88%AA%E5%B1%8F2024-04-20%2014.16.52.png">